openpermissions/repository-srv/Repository_from_AMI.md

 sudo nginx
 ```

-Go to yourdomain:8080 (the blazegraph admin) and create a namespace in Blazegraph that corresponds to the repo id of your organisation.
+**Go to yourdomain:8080 (the blazegraph admin)**

+Click on the "Namespaces" tab and create a namespace that corresponds to the repo id of your organisation (see Step 1 above).

+###You have finished!

+At this point, you should have a repository that is fully connected to the Copyright Hub ecosystem.